sanskrit-coders/sanskrit-documentation-theme/README.md

 tags: [getting_started]
 ---

 ## Intro

-This is the Sanskrit documentation theme for use with the Jekyll static website generator.
+This is the "Sanskrit" collaborative documentation theme for use with the Jekyll static website generator.

 Some notable things you get with this theme (in decreasing order of interest):
 - A collapsible "accordion" sidebar